A physics-based model of swarming jellyfish: Methods

-Another aspect of the jellyfish motion is that it can abruptly change its swimming patterns in response to stimuli \cite{albert2011s}.
-In such cases jellyfish switches from a state of relative inactivity into a state where the frequency and the strength of the bell oscillation increase and the swimming trajectories encompass a significantly larger volume of fluid \cite{bailey1983laboratory, matanoski2001characterizing, hays2012high}.
-Such changes in swimming patterns can even cause a swarm to cross flow barriers \cite{arai1991attraction}.
-To capture this behaviour, we introduce an additional activity variable ${\cal A}$ which causes parametric switching \cite{hagos2019synchronization, hodgkin1952quantitative, morris1981voltage}. ${\cal A}$ decays exponentially in time with a rate $\lambda_{\cal A}$, in order to ensure the returning to a quiescent state.
-In accordance with theoretical studies on relaxation oscillators, this variable can be regarded as the leading-order amplitude perturbation from a limit cycle \cite{mauroy2013isostables,gengel2020high}.
+{Another aspect of jellyfish motion is that swimming patterns can change abruptly} in response to stimuli \cite{albert2011s,zafrirpersonal}.
+In such cases jellyfish will switch from a state of relative inactivity into a state where the frequency and the strength of the bell oscillation increase and the swimming trajectories encompass a significantly larger volume of fluid \cite{bailey1983laboratory, matanoski2001characterizing, hays2012high}.
+Such changes in swimming patterns can even cause a swarm to cross flow barriers \cite{arai1991attraction}. {Following such periods of elevated activity, jellyfish will return to a state of relative quiescence.} To capture this behavior, we introduce an additional activity variable ${\cal A}$ which causes parametric switching \cite{hagos2019synchronization, hodgkin1952quantitative, morris1981voltage}.
+In accordance with theoretical studies on relaxation oscillators, this variable can be regarded as the leading-order amplitude perturbation from a limit cycle \cite{mauroy2013isostables,gengel2020high,wilson2016isostable}. {We assume that this degree of freedom in the jellyfish dynamics is stimulated by external inputs and that it decays exponentially at a rate $\lambda_{\cal A}$, in order to ensure it returns to a quiescent state.}

-Following these generic considerations, a jellyfish $j$ in a swarm of $N$ agents is characterised by four variables which evolve according to:
+Following these generic considerations, {the dynamics of a single }jellyfish $j$ in a swarm of $N$ agents is {described by} the four differential equations: